 As you arrive at the Peak via tram, you will immediately walk into the Peak Market, a shopping haven full of souvenirs, silk collectibles, Chinese artwork, various Buddha models and waving fortune cats.
 There are some other boutique clothes stores and gadget shops around the shopping centre that are worth a look at.

 There are some beautiful nature walks available from the peak, offering a stroll with a difference.
-Check out the official website for the walking routes.

 How much does it cost to go to the Peak?